zhwa/mlir-example/book/Chapter-10-Optimizations.md

 - After Stage 1: All NN operations converted to standard dialects
 - After Stage 2: Producer-consumer pairs fused where legal
 - After Stage 3: All Linalg operations lowered to explicit loops
-- After Stage 4: Loop-invariant computations hoisted
+- After Stage 4: Any vector operations converted to SCF
-- After Stage 5: Parallelizable loops converted to vector operations
+- After Stage 6: Only LLVM dialect remains (auto-vectorization happens during LLVM optimization in ExecutionEngine)erted to vector operations
 - After Stage 6: Only LLVM dialect remains

 When debugging, verify invariants at each stage using `-mlir-print-ir-after-all`: